 Long hours on the battery and good light control at close range being pre-dawn or later in the evening are a part of this sight.
 The sighting dot is a 3 MOA in size making it very workable on whitetail deer and other game animals in the medium size range.

-This sight makes use of 11 brightness settings, retains its own Weaver-style mounting base for a fast install.
+This sight makes use of 11 brightness settings, and retains its own Weaver-style mounting base for a fast install.
 And the light control knob is large and easy to see in terms of setting numbers.

 Waterproof, shock-resistant, and lightweight, this is a hand-gunner glass sight to be sure.

-Currently, I have no information in terms of shock use on very large hunting style handguns but I have used the sight as applied to 1 ounce slug 12 gauge shotguns when down on a bench rest with no issues whatsoever.
+Currently, I have no information in terms of shock use on very large hunting style handguns but I have used the sight as applied to 1-ounce slug 12 gauge shotguns when down on a bench rest with no issues whatsoever.